Whether it’s your first time or your seventeenth, getting a new pair of rock climbing shoes is super exciting.

 How Should Your Climbing Shoes Fit?

-If your climbing shoes don’t fit right, then it will be impossible to ever feel good wearing them.
+If your climbing shoes fit it wrong, then it will be impossible to ever feel good wearing them.
 You can even cause long-lasting damage to your feet with prolonged use.

 It is very unlikely that your climbing shoe size will be the same as your regular shoe size.
 This is because they are designed to fit your feet in different ways.